ektrah/libsodium-core/README.md

 #### crypto_onetimeauth_verify
 `Sodium.OneTimeAuth.Verify()` - This verifies a signature generated via `crypto_onetimeauth`.
 To do so, it requires the original message, the 16 byte signature, and the 32 byte key.

+#### crypto_auth
+`Sodium.SecretKeyAuth.Sign()` - Provides messages authentication via HMAC-SHA512-256.
+The method takes a messages (as UTF-8 string or byte array), a 32 byte key, and returns a 32 bytes signature.

+#### crypto_auth_verify
+`Sodium.SecretKeyAuth.Verify()` - This verifies a signature generated via `crypto_auth`.
+To do so, it requires the original message, the 32 byte signature, and the 32 byte key.

 ## Requirements & Versions

 This library is built in Visual Studio 2010, and targets .NET 4.0; it is compiled against libsodium v0.4.3.